jblindsay/whitebox-tools/README.md

 If you would like to contribute financial support for the project, please contact [John Lindsay](http://www.uoguelph.ca/~hydrogeo/index.html).
 We also welcome contributions in the form of media exposure.
 If you have written an article or blog about *WhiteboxTools* please let us know about it.

-**TODO**
-Describe the process of integrating a new tool into the library.

-## Contributors

-- [jblindsay](https://github.com/jblindsay) Dr. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html)) - creator, maintainer

-## License
+## 7. License

 The **WhiteboxTools** library is distributed under the [MIT license](LICENSE.txt), a permissive open-source (free software) license.

-## Known Issues
+## 8. Known Issues

-- There is no support for reading, writing, or analyzing vector data yet.
+- There is limited support for reading, writing, or analyzing vector data yet.
 Plans include native support for the ESRI Shapefile format and possibly GeoJSON data.
-- The LAZ compressed LiDAR data format is not currently supported although zipped LAS files are..
+- The LAZ compressed LiDAR data format is currently unsupported although zipped LAS files (.zip) are.
 - File directories cannot contain apostrophes (', e.g. /John's data/) as they will be interpreted in the arguments array as single quoted strings.
+- The Python scripts included with **WhiteboxTools** require Python 3.
+They will not work with Python 2, which is frequently the default Python version installed on many systems.

-## Frequently Asked Questions
+## 9. Frequently Asked Questions

 ### Do I need Whitebox GAT to use WhiteboxTools?